ucla-biostat-203b/2025winter/hw/hw1/grade_hw1.md

 -   Is the report prepared as a dynamic document (Quarto) for better reproducibility?

 -   Is the report clear (whole sentences, typos, grammar)?
 Do readers have a clear idea what's going on and how results are produced by just reading the report?
-Take some points off if the solutions are too succinct to grasp, or there are too many typos/grammar.
+Take points off if the solutions are too succinct to grasp, or there are too many typos/grammar.

 ### Completeness, correctness and efficiency of solution: ??/70

 - Q1 (??/10)

 	Is the GitHub.com repository name set up correctly?
-If using name other than `biostat-203b-2024-winter`, take 5 points off.
+If using name other than `biostat-203b-2025-winter`, take 5 points off.

 - Q2 (??/20)